COVID-19: Singapore widens travel restrictions to Italy, France, Spain, Germany

 With immediate effect, all visitors entering Singapore with fever or symptoms of respiratory illness will also be issued with a 14-day Stay-Home Notice, regardless of their travel history.

-Such travellers were previously required to undergo a COVID-19 swab test and, if tested negative, may be allowed to enter Singapore.
+Such travellers were previously required to undergo a COVID-19 swab test before entering Singapore.
+If they refused to take the test, they would not be allowed to enter.

-Now, even if the swab test is negative for COVID-19, they will be issued with a Stay-Home Notice.

 "A swab test that is negative at the point of test may not be sufficient assurance because that person who is already exhibiting some symptoms – be it fever or respiratory symptoms – may be just going through the incubation stage of the virus," said National Development Minister Lawrence Wong, who co-chairs the multi-ministry taskforce for COVID-19.